Mando Ramos

-Armando Ramos (November 15, 1948 – July 6, 2008) was an American professional boxer and the former two-time WBC and WBA Lightweight Champion.
+Armando Ramos (November 15, 1948 – July 6, 2008) was an American professional boxer and the former Undisputed Lightweight Champion.
 He was born in Long Beach, California.
 Armando "Mando" Ramos was one of the most popular fighters in Southern California during the 1960s.
 Ramos was an outstanding amateur.

 Professional career

 Mando Ramos turned pro at age 17 using a forged birth certificate.
 Mando went on to fight the main event at the Olympic Auditorium by his 8th pro fight.
 At the age of 18 Mando defeated the reigning Jr. Lightweight Champ, Japan's Hiroshi Kobayashi, in a non-title bout.
 When offered a re-match for the title, Ramos refused to fight for a 'Junior' title.

 World Lightweight Champion

 He demanded to fight dangerous Lightweight Champ Carlos Ortiz—Ortiz, who had dominated the division for over a decade.
 Negotiations were in place, but Ortiz was upset by 'Teo' Cruz and so Ramos took the fight to the new champ, narrowly losing in a decision.
 Ramos won the re-match via KO to become the youngest Lightweight Champion in history.
 Cruz would only live 11 more months.
-He died in a plane crash on January 1970 alongside the Puerto Rican national women's volleyball team at the Dominicana DC-9 air disaster.
+He died in a plane crash in January 1970 alongside the Puerto Rican national women's volleyball team at the Dominicana DC-9 air disaster.